MJOAN/Mongo-Cheerio-Scraper/README.md

   2. Users should also be able to leave comments on the articles displayed and revisit them later.
   3. The comments should be saved to the database as well and associated with their articles.
 Users should also be able to delete comments left on articles.
 All stored comments should be visible to every user.

-### Tips
-* Go back to Saturday's activities if you need a refresher on how to partner one model with another.
-* Whenever you scrape a site for stories, make sure an article isn't already represented in your database before saving it; we don't want duplicates.
-* Don't just clear out your database and populate it with scraped articles whenever a user accesses your site.
-* If your app deletes stories every time someone visits, your users won't be able to see any comments except the ones that they post.

 ### Helpful Links
 * [MongoDB Documentation](https://docs.mongodb.com/manual/)
 * [Mongoose Documentation](http://mongoosejs.com/docs/api.html)